 Cyrus had left the negotiations to his father, assuming that he knew best.
 He didn't realize who his father had picked until that moment when he set eyes on the man.
 What seemed to him to be a mere formality, with the judge siding with the Kanes without question or comment, now was a precarious chance.

 Wren knew none of this, but he sensed that his rival, for whatever reason, had just been given a bit of bad news, and that was good news for him.

 The arbiter sat down in the plush chair and surveyed the room.
 "So many lawyers," he mused, "for such a little matter.
-Rudolpho, I expected, and Hereford is here, of course, as this involves the school.
+Rudolpho, I expected, and Hereford is here, of course, representing the school.
 Pemberton, what are you doing here?"

 "Does old Craft know about this?"

 "Of course, your honour."

 "I see.
 It's going to be an interesting morning.
 Let's get started, shall we?"

 Mr. Hereford, the lawyer for the school, began to speak in a dull voice, barely better than Binns drone.
 "This is, by all accounts, an unusual situation - one student losing a wand to another.
 Yet, in the long history of Hogwarts, not unheard of."
 Hereford proceeded to list five such previous cases, and the outcomes of each.
 Liam tried to pay attention, but Hereford was so dull and used so many big words that Liam could hardly understand what he was saying.